wes5083/react-demo/README.md

-# Getting Started with React Demo

-## down load source into your local
+## Down load source into your local

 for example local folder name is react-demo

-## install and run
+## Install and run

 ### `npm install`

-enter the folder react-demo, run 'npm install' download the depends of this demo. make sure your local was installed environment react run needs already. for example node.js and npm:
+Enter the folder react-demo, run 'npm install' download the depends of this demo. \
+Make sure your local was installed environment react run needs already.\
+  for example node.js and npm: \
   Node.js (https://nodejs.org/)

 ### `npm start`

-Runs the app in the development mode.\
+Runs the demo in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### the result like this: